 Since then, I’ve continued to write about issues where science matters most in society, including exposés of police interrogation techniques in The New Yorker, articles and essays in The New York Times and elsewhere on teaching de-escalation to police, and wide-ranging stories from surfing in Morocco to a profile of a couple of garage-style inventors who developed a technology to track and disable enemy drones.

-Currently I’m embarked on an adventure in podcasting, working with Audible to develop a narrative series about a forensic veterinarian and the cases she solves involving crimes against animals.
+Currently I’m embarked on an adventure in podcasting, working on a narrative series about a forensic veterinarian and the cases she solves involving crimes against animals.
 There’s a strong connection between crimes against animals and those against humans and the hero of this series often finds herself at that sad intersection.

 Life’s more than work!
-In my free time I enjoy surfing, open-water swimming, mountain biking, foreign languages and travel…and teaching swim classes at the local YMCA.
+In my free time I enjoy surfing, open-water swimming, recreational biking, foreign languages and travel…and teaching swim classes at the local YMCA.

 I’m represented by Aevitas Creative Management in New York.
 If you have questions about my work or suggestions for future stories, please get in touch through the contact form provided.